mddazure/azure-vwan-microhack/README.md

 `./connect-us-east-spokes.sh`

 This will take a few minutes to complete.
 While the script runs, you can see the connections being added in the portal, in your microhack-vwan under Connectivity, Virtual network connections.
-Wait for both Connections to show status Succeeded.
+Wait for both Connections to show status Succeeded, and for the Hub's Routing status to change from Provisioning to Succeeded.

 ## Task 3: Verifiy connectivity and inspect routing
 Connect to spoke-1-vm via Bastion.
 Open Internet Explorer, browse to spoke-3-vm at 172.16.3.4 and to spoke-4-vm at 172.16.4.4.